 This past year has been one of my most successful.
 Last year also had its downside.
 I made an error on the Red River.
 Luckily, I have learned from that mistake.
-With each mistake there is an opportunity to learn.
+With each mistake, there is an opportunity to learn.

 Responsibilities to the sport are just as important.
 We want and need the sport to continue growing.
 Learning how to portray yourself in public, whether it's on the winners' stand or the Bassmaster's television shows, you can't look like "some bubba."
 You have to be sharp.

 There is also the responsibility to your family and you.
 Some people in the West frowned when I bought a home in Texas.
 They felt I was deserting the West.
-That is simply not true.
+That is not true.
 I still have my home in Lake Havasu, Arizona.
-While my fellow anglers have seen me on television and in the magazines with the accolades that come with success, there are things they haven't seen.
-They haven't seen the times I was pumped up on Mountain Dew and M&M's driving across New Mexico at two in the morning so I could get home to see my wife and children.
+While my fellow anglers have seen me on television and in magazines with the accolades that come with success, there are things they haven't seen.
+They haven't seen the times I was pumped up on Mountain Dew and M&M's, driving across New Mexico at two in the morning so I could get home to see my wife and children.

-In order to maintain my responsibilities as a husband and father I bought a home in Texas.
-Now I can spend as much as 30 more days a year with my family.
-And, my family gives me the desire to compete.
+I bought a home in Texas to maintain my responsibilities as a husband and father.
+I can spend as many as 30 more days a year with my family.
+And my family gives me the desire to compete.

 Reprinted with permission from Bass West Magazine